werf/werf/docs/pages/documentation/advanced/ci_cd/github_actions.md

   run: git fetch --prune --unshallow
 ```

-werf has an efficient built-in cleanup mechanism to avoid overflowing the Docker registry and the disk space on the building node with outdated and unused images.
+werf has an efficient built-in cleanup mechanism to avoid overflowing the container registry and the disk space on the building node with outdated and unused images.
 You can learn more about the werf's cleanup functionality [here]({{ "documentation/advanced/cleanup.html" | true_relative_url }}).

 ## Complete set of configurations for ready-made workflows